LiTrans/litrans_web/content/projects/virtual-reality.md

 ### Virtual Immersive Reality Environment (VIRE)

 ##### Abstract
 VIRE is a multi-player, multi-modal, dynamic digital twin that uses virtual reality for travel behaviour analysis.
+It is used to develop complex choice experiments for behavioural analysis as well as for human-in-the-loop training of automated vehicles.

 #### References
 Farooq, B., Cherchi, E., & Sobhani, A. (2018).
 Virtual immersive reality for stated preference travel behavior experiments: A case study of autonomous vehicles on urban roads.
 Transportation research record, 2672(50), 35-45.